gsheppar/Prisma-SD-WAN-Syslog-Profile-Bind/README.md

 # Prisma SD-WAN Syslog Update (Preview)
-The purpose of this script is to bind a syslog profile (already created) to every ION
+The purpose of this script is to bind a syslog profile (already created) to every ION in a domain

     syslog_profile = "Demo-Syslog"
     domain = "US-East"